hfarsi/RepData_PeerAssessment1/PA1_template.md

 interval <- rownames(maxval)
 ```

 There is a clear pattern in daily activities.
-In early morning subject seems to be  moving around the house, occasionally.
-The activities pick up in the morning and fluctuates throughout the day with the maximum peak value of 206.2, which occurs in interval 104, around 9 AM.
+Activities pick up in the morning and fluctuates throughout the day with the maximum peak value of 206.2, which occurs in interval 104, around 9 AM.

 __*Imputing missing values*__